 What to Expect

-Your first appointment usually takes one to two hours.
-You will spend about one hour with your doctor.
-The rest of your visit may involve checking in, going to an exam room and getting settled in there, meeting other members of your team and setting up your next appointments.
+Your first appointment usually lasts one to two hours.
+You will spend about one hour with your physician.
+The rest of your visit may involve checking in, being taken to an exam room and getting settled in there, meeting other members of your team and setting up your next appointments.
 Here is what you can expect to happen.

 Starting with your first appointment (and after), we are here to answer your questions.
 We want to help you understand as much as you want to know about your disease, your treatment and how care happens at Fred Hutch.
 We invite you to bring a friend or family member with you to help keep track of your questions and the information that your team gives you.